 Blue Mountain College has over the years sought to prepare students for meaningful lives.
 Emphasis has been given to the development of strength of character and the ability to live creatively.
 Through small classes, a close faculty-student relationship, and a focus on the importance of the individual, the College has endeavored to produce graduates who are well-prepared academically and spiritually to accept places of leadership in their professions, in their communities, and in the work of the denomination.

-Miss Modena Lowrey Berry, affectionately known as "Mother Berry" in later years, served as "Lady Principal" and then as vice president from 1873 to 1934, a tenure perhaps unequaled by a woman as a major college official.
+Modena Lowrey Berry (pictured left), affectionately known as "Mother Berry" in later years, served as "Lady Principal" and then as vice president from 1873 to 1934, a tenure perhaps unequaled by a woman as a major college official.
 She was the second woman in Mississippi's history to be named to the Mississippi Hall of Fame.